CPA

 Need help choosing a Discipline?
 Take our 4-question quiz to find the right one for you!

-How to schedule the CPA Exam
+How to Schedule Your CPA Exam

 When you're eligible to take the exam and you've applied with your state board to sit for the exam, you'll receive a notice to schedule (NTS) or an authorization to test (ATT) from NASBA.
 Once you have that, you can schedule your exam date through Prometric.
 When you schedule, you don't need to choose a testing center before choosing your date.
 Also, make sure you give yourself plenty of time to study before your test date!